srgk26/EasyPlotting.jl/README.md

 sudo ln -s ~/Downloads/julia-1.1.1/bin/julia /usr/local/bin/julia
 ```

 Replace 'julia-1.1.1' with the respective folder name.
+Then run Julia by simply typing `julia` in the terminal.
 [Click here](https://julialang.org/downloads/platform.html) for more information.

 ***